AAA3A-AAA3A/AAA3A-cogs/README.rst

 * Thanks to @YamiKaitou on Discord for the technique in the init file to load the interaction client only if it is not loaded!
 Before this fix, when a user clicked on a button, the actions would be launched about 10 times, which caused huge spam and a loop in the channel.

 * Thanks to @Aikaterna on the Redbot support server for help on displaying the main command help menu and other commands!

 * Thanks to the developers of the cogs I added features to as it taught me how to make a cog!
 (Chessgame by WildStriker, Captcha by Kreusada, Speak by Epic guy and Rommer by Dav)

+* Thanks to all the people who helped me with some commands in the #coding channel of the redbot support server!

+**Credits for the cog TicketTool:**

+* Thanks to @epic guy on Discord for the basic syntax (command groups, commands) and also commands (await ctx.send, await ctx.author.send, await ctx.message.delete())!

+* Thanks to @YamiKaitou on Discord for the technique in the init file to load the interaction client only if it is not loaded!
+Before this fix, when a user clicked on a button, the actions would be launched about 10 times, which caused huge spam and a loop in the channel.

+* Thanks to the developers of the cogs I added features to as it taught me how to make a cog!
+(Chessgame by WildStriker, Captcha by Kreusada, Speak by Epic guy and Rommer by Dav)